V4Fire/Client/src/core/component/state/README.md

 export interface State {
   /**
-   * The unique application identifier
+   * The unique identifier for the application process */
-   */
-  appId: string;
+  appProcessId: string;

   /**
    * True, if the current user session is authorized